gsans/ol3-angular/slides/ol3-angular.md

 - Using OpenLayers smooth animations.
 - Styling: using [UI Bootstrap](http://angular-ui.github.io/bootstrap/) and Open Sans Google font.

+---

+# 5. Q&A

-Check out this [post](https://medium.com/angularjs-meetup-south-london/angular-integration-with-openlayers-3-5a6e8d29e635) for more in-depth details.
+- Check out this [post](https://medium.com/angularjs-meetup-south-london/angular-integration-with-openlayers-3-5a6e8d29e635) for more in-depth details.

-Contact me at `gerard.sans@gmail.com` if you want to collaborate or have any questions.
+- You can contact me at `gerard.sans@gmail.com` if you want to collaborate or have any questions.

+# Thank you!

 <style type="text/css">
   @import url(http://fonts.googleapis.com/css?family=Yanone+Kaffeesatz);